SharminPeu/niche-website/READMe.md

 ## Project Description
 * In Watch Zone you will get different types of watch collection
-* Here we have different section in our page,People can visit our home page and for booking the package detail they have to be must login from this website.
+*	A responsive full stack website.
+Users can create an account or Login with their valid email and password.
+Without login user will only see the homepage.
-* After successful login normal user can  order Products , Check their Order,Can give reviews,our payments system is under process
+* After successful login normal user can order Products,can check their orders,can also delete the orders, can give reviews, here payments system is under process.
-* They can make order as their choise ,also delete the order.
-* In Admin dashboard admin can make a admin ,manage all orders ,manage all products.
+*	In Admin dashboard admin can make any user as an admin, can manage all orders and manage all products.